The national 20mph limit has had a 5-year history of wide support within the Senedd.

 Based on the cross-party support in the 2020 debate and the inclusion of the national 20mph initiative as a key manifesto policy, the Welsh Government went on to propose legislation in the form of a Statutory Instrument to set a national 20mph limit for restricted roads in Wales and "The Restricted Roads (20mph Speed Limit) Order 2022 was debated (NDM8054) and passed in a plenary session in Senedd on 12th July 2022.
 It was passed by a majority 39 votes (72%) for and 15 (28%) against.

 This legislation sets an effective date of 17th September 2023 for the national 30mph limit for restricted roads to change to 20mph.
 The Welsh Government has issued guidance to assist local authorities in setting exceptions.
 Note that the authority and responsibility to set local exceptions to a national speed lies exclusively with the local Highway Authority.
 The national guidance is simply guidance and not a mandatory rule.
 How local authorities interpret or adhere to that guidance is their responsibility rather than that of the national government.

 Hence, the setting of a national 20mph limit for restricted roads has had consistent support over 5 years, since the devolution of such powers to the Senedd by the UK government.
-It has had cross-party support and also been clearly publicised in the election manifestos of the two major political parties who comprise a majority in the Senedd.
+It has had cross-party support for all the development work in the initiative and also been clearly publicised in the election manifestos of the two major political parties who comprise a majority in Senedd.
 It has had extensive consideration of the expected outcomes and method for implementation.
 It has received all the necessary requirements for legislation including two affirmative votes in the Senedd and the necessary consultation with the UK Secretary of State.

 It has been through all appropriate and necessary democratic processes for setting such national legislation.